tracking-exposed/youtube.tracking.exposed/content/chiaro/start.md

 og_description: "By comparing individuals observation, we can understand how personalized and partial our perception is forced to be."
 ---

+## List of active CHIAROs (they can be many, imagine add your own if you've a research question)

+This list can be updated by opening a **pull request**  in [this config file](https://github.com/tracking-exposed/yttrex/blame/master/backend/config/campaigns.json#L2).

+* [US election simple example](/chiaro/us1), a small selection of election related term selected by non-experts.
+* [**Four animals**, our small example on how to create your own CHIARO](/chiaro/example): open a tutorial with a large room for improvement.

+Why we did it?...

 {{<colorblock text="YouTube search answers is NEVER the same between users!">}}

 <div class="row">